Vector bundles on quantum conjugacy classes: Abstract

 \section{Abstract}

 Let $\mathfrak{g}$ be a simple complex Lie algebra of a classical type and $U_q(\mathfrak{g})$ the corresponding Drinfeld-Jimbo quantum group at $q$ not a root of unity.
-With every point $t$ of the maximal torus $T$ of an algebraic group $G$ with Lie algebra $\mathfrak{g}$ we associate an additive category $\mathcal{O}_q(t)$ of $U_q(\mathfrak{g})$-modules that is stable under tensor product with finite-dimensional quasi-classical $U_q(\mathfrak{g})$-modules.
-It is generated by a module $M$ of highest weight that supports a quantization of the conjugacy class $O\ni t$, as a subalgebra in $\mathrm{End}(M)$.
+With every point $t$ of the fixed maximal torus $T$ of an algebraic group $G$ with Lie algebra $\mathfrak{g}$ we associate an additive category $\mathcal{O}_q(t)$ of $U_q(\mathfrak{g})$-modules that is stable under tensor product with finite-dimensional quasi-classical $U_q(\mathfrak{g})$-modules.
+We prove that $\mathcal{O}_q(t)$ is essentially semi-simple and use it to explicitly quantize equivariant vector bundles on the conjugacy class of $t$.

-We show that $\mathcal{O}_q(t)$ is semi-simple for all $q$ except maybe for a finite set if $t$ is an element of finite order.
-For general $t$, the category $\mathcal{O}_q(t)$ is "almost semi-simple": its every module is completely reducible away from a finite set of $q$, which may depend on the module.
-We argue that $\mathcal{O}_q(t)$ is equivalent to the category of quantized equivariant vector bundles on $O$ realized as locally finite parts of modules of $\mathbb{C}$-linear mappings between objects from $\mathcal{O}_q(t)$.
-We construct an explicit local equivariant star product deforming the multiplication on $\mathbb{C}[O]$, along with its action on global sections of equivariant bundles, with the help of extremal projector of $U_q(\mathfrak{g})$.

 { \underline{Key words}: conjugacy classes, vector bundles, quantization, contravariant forms, extremal projector } \\ { \underline{AMS classification codes}: 17B10, 17B37, 53D55.}